Jaytpa01/dev-portfolio/src/content/article/2023-12-23-sorting-tailwindcss-classes-in-an-astro-project-with-vs-code.md

 ---
-title: Sorting TailwindCSS Classes In an Astro Project with VS Code
+title: sorting tailwindcss classes in an astro project with vs code
 slug: tailwind-auto-sorting
 description: How I got the TailwindCSS Prettier Plugin setup to work with my Astro project in VS Code.